 sustained minimal damage which was restricted to minor scrapes and scuffs.
 However, it did lose the charging port dust cap early on.
 A minor inconvenience to be sure.

 Only a few scratches gave any indication of the barrage of tests we put this board through.

-Our final ranking metric, battery life, made up 10 percent of the total score.
-The T1 did decently well in this test, earning a 6 out of 10.
-Scores were based on the maximum range of the board, its runtime, and the time it took to fully recharge the battery when completely drained.
-Our range test gave these boards ideal conditions to run on, with our test loop consisting of flat smooth pavement.
-The T1 did a great job, traveling for 7.9 miles before the battery died, the second highest distance out of all the boards.
-Unfortunately, this great performance dropped off in our runtime test, with this board calling it quits after 1 hour, 27 minutes in our obstacle course.
-That test is much more taxing on the motors and batteries, as it forces the board to change directions and speed almost constantly throughout the test.
+Last, but certainly not least is our battery metric.
+As the name implies, this category of analysis is focused on battery life.
+The T1 did decently in this test, earning 6/10 points.
+Scores are based on the maximum range of the board, runtime, and the time it takes to recharge the battery when the charge is fully depleted.
+Our range test provided these boards with ideal surface conditions to run on, with our test loop consisting of flat smooth pavement.
+The T1 did a great job, traveling for 7.9 miles before the battery died.
+Unfortunately, this performance was not repeated in the runtime test, as the board called it quits after 1 hour, 27 minutes.
+This latter test is conducted in our obstacle course and is quite a bit more taxing on the motors and batteries as it forces the board to change directions and speed constantly throughout the duration of the test.

 This model charged quickly, and lasted close to eight miles in our range test.

-The Swagtron T1 is a fantastic value, great enough to earn it our Best Buy Award.
-This board forgoes the fluff that you don't need, but still offers all the performance you need to be happy with your investment.
+The Swagtron T1 is a fantastic value, so much so that it previously held our Best Buy award.
+This board forgoes the fluff that you don't need, but still offers all the performance you want to be happy with your investment.

 The Swagtron T1's solid performance combined with its modest price tag makes it a sound investment for someone shopping on a budget.
 Despite the acceleration and stability issues, we found this board to be tons of fun to ride.
 While it does struggle a little bit in rough terrain, it can squeak by if necessary.
 Which is more than it was built to do.
 Finally, this board is durable, it has a solid battery life, and a decent support team, all of which will keep you happily hovering around without breaking the bank.